uvaai/ml1/20 week2/10 Elements of AI/content.md

 exercises.

 There are 4 open questions in these chapters, your answers to which you should submit as your written assignment for the week.
-Specifically, should submit your answers for
+Specifically, you should submit your answers for

 * Chapter 4-2 : Exercise 15